 Our third quality here is ensuring that the product leader is growing cross-functional collaboration.

-The product leader's role is to ensure that cohesive, collaborative spirit to support you as a product manager when you need to go engage with those departments.
+The product leader's role is to ensure that a cohesive, collaborative spirit supports you as a product manager when you need to engage with those departments.

 Designing teams and working groups